MaryApondi/portfolio/README.md

 # Portfolio

 An online resume that describes my work experience and projects and illustrates all me skills, attributes and strengths.
-It shows the technologies i have interacted with and live projects that i built; a quick description of them and a link to the repository and live website.
+It shows the technologies i have interacted with ; a quick description of them.

 It also contains all my contact information and entire work and education history.